xubingyue/avocadodb/Documentation/DocuBlocks/clusterAgencyPrefix.md

 The global key prefix used in all requests to the agency.
 The specified prefix will become part of each agency key.
-Specifying the key prefix allows managing multiple ArangoDB clusters with the same agency server(s).
+Specifying the key prefix allows managing multiple AvocadoDB clusters with the same agency server(s).

 *prefix* must consist of the letters *a-z*, *A-Z* and the digits *0-9*